deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “...That was your first time seeing that side of us,” Yulna sighed.
 “And I suppose that’s the problem I face now.
 My Sisters are going to feel pulled in two directions by their instincts over this ring and what the Great Father did to it.”

 She tapped her forehead.
-“Up *here* we can see the logic of it and understand that the Hunters were really to blame… Down *here* though…” she stroked the fur of her abdomen.
+“Up *here* we can see the logic of it and understand that the Hunters were really to blame… Down *here* though…” She stroked the fur of her abdomen.
 “The Great Father killed a great many cubs, both on Gao and now on the Ring.
 Some of us will be furious with him over that, even though we never knew them.”

 “And because *you* made him Great Father…” Xiù predicted.